Kozea/Dyko/tutorials/Getting started.rst

        "title": "Kalamar is Kool",
        "content": "And the gang is too!",
        "submitted": datetime(2010, 8, 1)}
-   fourth_blog_entry = site.create("blog_entry", fourth_blog_entry)
+   fourth_blog_entry = site.create("blog_entry", fourth_blog_entry_properties)
    fourth_blog_entry.save()

 Now that the items are created and stored in the database, we can query it.

-This first example uses the search method, without any query.
+This first example uses the ``search`` method, without any query.
 It will list every single entry from the database, and dump it to the console:

 .. code-block:: python